As of Sept. 12, 2017, much of the code vulnerable to BlueBorne Bluetooth attacks remains unpatched. Learn what you can do to secure your code.

 As the researchers stated, many of these issues are due to common C vulnerabilities such as stack overflows, underflows, and off-by-one mistakes in the BlueZ Linux kernel implementation.
 These are the issues that static analysis tools such as Coverity are built to find, demonstrating the importance of integrating these tools into a code development process.

 Through logic analysis and best practice security reviews, these tools identify memory leaks such as incorrect function arguments and pointer-incrementing code, as well as many other security vulnerabilities.
-Additionally, errors like these can be found through fuzz testing tools such as Defensics, which send malformed packets and discover vulnerabilities in various protocols.

 The BlueBorne disclosures have an immediate impact on all vulnerable Bluetooth-enabled devices.
 Companies must proactively respond by changing Bluetooth policies for affected devices.